AnyBody/GitHub-Actions-Example/README.md

 # Processing AnyBody Models with GitHub actions

 This is a "proof of concept" to enble processing and testing of AnyBody models on freely available compute resources in the cloud.
-This repository contains a simple standing model, which automatically run/tested every time a new commit is pushed to the repository.
+This repository contains a simple toy model, which is automatically run/tested every time a new commit is pushed to the repository.

 This workflow uses GitHub actions to run AnyBody on GitHub's linux machines in the cloud.
 The only requirement is a 'floating' license for AnyBody.